 Anna (Ania) Kurzynska-Kokorniak received her M.S. in Molecular Biology from Adam Mickiewicz University in Poznan, Poland, and PhD in Biochemistry from Institute of Bioorganic Chemistry, Polish Academy of Sciences in 2004.
 In the Eickbush lab she is focusing on the biochemical properties of R2 protein. email@example.comShawn Christensen recieved his B.A. in Molecular Cellular Developmental Biology from the University of Colorado at Boulder.
 He recieved his Ph.
 D. in Biochemistry from the University of Utah in 1999 where he studied the biochemistry of Tx1L in the lab of Dr. Dana Carroll.
 In the Eickbush lab, Shawn studies the biochemistry of R2 element integration.
 He is now an Assistant Professor at the University of Texas at Arlington.

 Junqiang Ye recieved his BS degree in Microbiology from Fudan University of China in 1996 and PhD degree from the University of Rochester in fall 2004.
 He has joined the lab of Thomas Maniatis as a post-doc at Harvard University.

 Cesar E. Perez-Gonzalez received his B.S. in Genetics at Iowa State University in 1996.
 He received his PhD from the University of Rochester in 2002.
-Cesar is currently a Postdoctoral Fellow at NIH with Anthony Furano and is now the Scientific Program Administrator at the National Eye Institute, NIH.
+Cesar was a Postdoctoral Fellow at NIH with Anthony Furano and is now the Scientific Program Administrator at the National Eye Institute, NIH.

 Arkadiusz (Arek) Bibillo received his M.S. from Adam Mickiewicz University in Poznan, Poland.
 He received his PhD from Institute of Bioorganic Chemistry, Polish Academy of Sciences in 1998.
 Arek is currently working at Pacific Biosciences.